djacquel/pygmeeweb.com/_posts/2013-10-03-cms-day03-sonata-admin-installation.markdown

   Scenario: Go to Sonata admin home  page
     Given I am on "/admin/dashboard"
-    Then I should see "Sonata admin"
+    Then I should see "My Admin Dashboard"
 {% endhighlight %}

 The **@sonataAdmin** line is a tag.
 We can call bin/behat and just play feature or scenario associated with this tag.
 See [Gherkin tags documentation](http://docs.behat.org/guides/1.gherkin.html#tags) and [Gherkin Filters documentation](http://docs.behat.org/guides/6.cli.html#gherkin-filters).